ethereum/requests-for-proposals/rfps/state-expiry-initial-implementation-and-spec-development.md

 The scope of this work is large enough that we will be preferring teams over individuals.
 Individuals are still encouraged to submit a proposal as there may be options available for collaboration.

 This RfP is intented to be an on-ramp to core protocol development.
-We are not interested in "mercinary" work.
+We are not interested in "mercenary" work.
 Applicants should have an intrinsic interest in continued work on the core Ethereum protocols.

 ## Bidding Instructions